keith-ferney/MinecraftScript/README.md

   curl
   java (for minecraft)

-  on ubuntu you can run
+  to install the dependencies on ubuntu you can run
   `sudo apt-get install curl default-jdk default-jre`

 ## to use install script run
 `curl -s https://raw.githubusercontent.com/keith-ferney/MinecraftScript/master/minecraftInstaller.sh | bash`
 you might have to logout and login to reload the applications menu